 First Aid: Pinkeye

 Some kinds of pinkeye go away on their own, but others need treatment with antibiotics.
-When pinkeye is caused by an infection, it can be spread easily from person to person.
+Pinkeye that's caused by an infection can spread easily from person to person.

 Signs and Symptoms